BookNook Insights

 One example of how schools create a sense of belonging for marginalized students is by establishing affinity groups or support networks.
 These groups provide students with a safe space to connect with peers with similar backgrounds or experiences.

-By cultivating a culture of respect and inclusivity, providing targeted interventions and support, using data to inform instruction, addressing systemic barriers to learning, and fostering strong relationships between students and educators, we can create a more equitable and inclusive learning environment for all students.
+By cultivating a culture of respect and support, providing targeted interventions and support, using data to inform instruction, addressing systemic barriers to learning, and fostering strong relationships between students and educators, we can create a more equitable and supportive learning environment for all students.

 Read more about how to create successful learning environments: